nesl/tinyodom/README.md

 ## Citation
 Please cite this as:

-Swapnil Sayan Saha, Sandeep Singh Sandha, Luis A. Garcia, and Mani Srivastava.
-(2022) "TinyOdom: Hardware-Aware Efficient Neural Inertial Navigation".
-Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (2022): 1-32 (accepted).
+Swapnil Sayan Saha, Sandeep Singh Sandha, Luis Antonio Garcia, and Mani Srivastava.
+2022.
+TinyOdom: Hardware-Aware Efficient Neural Inertial Navigation.
+Proc.
+ACM Interact.
+Mob.
+Wearable Ubiquitous Technol.
+6, 2, Article 71 (July 2022), 32 pages.

 ## Acknowledgements
 We thank the Structures-Computer Interaction Laboratory at the University of California - Los Angeles for providing us with their agricultural robot to perform real-world evaluation of our framework.
 We also thank Jason Wu from the Networked and Embedded Systems Laboratory at the University of California - Los Angeles for aiding us in the data collection phase during the real-world setup.